 We aim to offer, through a variety of creative and practical activities, the opportunity for children to plan and design through research and development of their ideas; they will also make their designs using a wide range of materials and equipment.
 Children will learn to investigate and analyse a range of existing products and evaluate their work and the work of others.
 Cooking and Nutrition will play a role in the DT curriculum where children will learn where food comes from, the importance of a healthy and varied diet and will use a range of cooking techniques to prepare and cook healthy dishes.

-We believe that Personal, Social and Health Education (PSHE) promotes the development of healthy life styles.
+We believe that Personal, Social and Health Education (PSHE) and relationships & sex education (RSE) promotes the development of healthy life styles.
 It promotes the emotional, social, moral, mental and physical development of our pupils and prepares them for the opportunities, responsibilities and experiences of adult life.
 It encourages pupils to explore their rights and responsibilities.
 We also encourage our pupils to play a positive role in contributing to the life of the school and the wider community.
 In so doing we help develop their sense of self-worth.

 Our daily assemblies are occasions when we meet together as a community for a period of sharing reflections and thoughts.
 They are also a time when we celebrate each other’s achievements.

 We follow the Local Education Authority religious Education syllabus, which must have a predominantly Christian theme.
 However, we acknowledge the diversity of faiths that are represented in our school population.
 We celebrate all the major religions: Judaism, Hinduism, Islam, and Christianity.